-The Advisory Board, composed of one representative of each Advisory Council (AC), met twice in 2016.
-These meetings took place prior to two of the three Administrative Board meetings, in Brussels on 23 February and in Vigo on 20 September.
+The Advisory Board, composed of one representative of each Advisory Council (AC), met twice in 2015, prior to the Administrative Board meetings, in Brussels on 18 of February and in Vigo on 8 of September.

 A representative of the Advisory Board takes part in the deliberations of the Administrative Board meetings without the right to vote.
-The Advisory Board representative in the EFCA Administrative Board is appointed in accordance with the yearly rotation system agreed by the Advisory Board members.
-From 02 March 2016 to 01 March 2017 the representative of the Advisory Board was Mr Gianpaolo Buonfiglio, Mediterranean Advisory Council, and the alternates Ms Purificación del C. Fernández Álvarez/Mr Julien Lamothe, North Western Waters Regional Advisory Council.
+The Advisory Board representative in the From 02 March 2016 to 01 March 2017 the representative of the Advisory Board was Mr Gianpaolo Buonfiglio, Mediterranean Advisory Council, and the alternates Ms Purificación del C. Fernández Álvarez/Mr Julien Lamothe, North Western Waters Regional Advisory Council.

 The Advisory Councils are stakeholder organisations composed of representatives from the industry and other groups of interest.
-In addition to the seven existing Advisory Councils listed below, the reformed CFP foresaw the creation of four new Advisory Councils for the Black Sea, Aquaculture, Markets and Outermost regions.
+In addition to the seven existing Advisory Councils below, the reformed CFP foresees the creation of four new Advisory Councils for the Black Sea, Aquaculture, Markets and Outermost regions.

-- Baltic Sea Advisory Council (BSAC),
+- Baltic Sea Advisory Council (BSAC)

-- South Western Waters Advisory Council (SWWAC),
+- South Western Waters Advisory Council (SWWAC)

-- Long Distance Advisory Council (LDAC),
+- Long Distance Advisory Council (LDAC)

-- Mediterranean Advisory Council (MEDAC,)
+- Mediterranean Advisory Council (MEDAC)

-- Pelagic Advisory Council (Pelagic AC),
+- Pelagic Advisory Council (Pelagic AC)

-- North Western Waters Advisory Council (NWWAC),
+- North Western Waters Advisory Council (NWWAC)

-- North Sea Advisory Council (NSAC).
+- North Sea Advisory Council (NSAC)